What are Employee Relations?

 It should go without saying: Treating your team as a set of faceless numbers is a terrible idea.
 How would you feel working for an emotionless taskmaster who places no value on your creativity or individuality?

 We recently took a look at the various different types of company cultures.
-Toxic company culture is one that prioritises profit above all.
+Toxic company culture is one that prioritizes profit above all.
 The workforce is simply a means to an end, and every member of the team is expendable.
 What really matters is the bottom line.
-This sort of thinking can result in low motivation, poor productivity, a high staff turnover, and terrible relationships between staff and management.
+This sort of thinking can result in low motivation, poor productivity, high staff turnover, and terrible relationships between staff and management.

-A good company culture is instead focused on vision, values, and ethos.
-Good leaders recognise that every member of the team has something uniquely valuable to bring to the table.
+Good company culture is instead focused on vision, values, and ethos.
+Good leaders recognize that every member of the team has something uniquely valuable to bring to the table.
 They take the time to understand everyone’s individual needs.
 The business has a vision for a better world, and the leader’s goal is to ensure that every member of the team is able to share that vision.

 Good employee relations mean that everyone works together to achieve a shared goal.
 The result is a genuinely motivated team, increased productivity, and reduced absenteeism.
-When you place a value on employee relations, you’ll find it much easier to attract and retain the brilliant talent your business needs to thrive.
+When you place value on employee relations, you’ll find it much easier to attract and retain the brilliant talent your business needs to thrive.

 Be good to your people and they’ll be good for you.
 What’s good for your team is very good for business.
 That’s the secret of employee relations.
 But how can you effectively manage employee relations to get the best for your people and your business?

 How to Effectively Manage Employee Relations

 Start by creating an employee relations policy.
 Make it transparent, straightforward, and easily accessible for every member of your team.